hungsu/typomagical-obsidian/README.md

 An Obsidian theme for typographic appreciators, with support for [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) by mgmeyers

-> Latest update 2.1.0
+> Latest update 3.0.0
-> In source mode, set heading size to be the same as other text.
-Added a Style Setting to turn this off, under Typomagical Headings > Source mode heading size reset
+> Breaking change - Most font weights removed to comply with developer guidelines to be fully local.

 -----